pramodaya/xy-cordinates/README.md

 # Client - Server Project

 Client will be streaming collection of data.
 My server will be listening to it.
 It will draw a diagram by using that x,y cordinates.
+Both servers are node servers and running on AWS ubntu os.

 # Commands